What’s The Alma Inn like?

-AND WHEN I’M DOG TIRED?
-Retire to one of The Alma’s beautifully-appointed rooms upstairs.
-There are five to choose from, all named after historic Harwich characters, plus a suite that sleeps four.
+There are five beautifully-appointed rooms above the pub, all named after historic Harwich characters.
+There’s also a suite that sleeps four.
 We stayed in room one – Chamber’s Chambers – which had a mix of period and contemporary features plus a partial sea view.
-The Chambers family – for whom the room is named – used to run the pub from the 1930s until the 1980s and several members of the family still live locally today.

-We loved the comfy double bed, not to mention the old-fashioned safe, cool filament lamps and Nespresso machine.
-Complimentary biscuits and bottled water was a nice touch, too – and the in-room guide raised several smiles, thanks to that aforementioned tongue-in-cheek humour (I won’t ruin it for you – you’ll have to book a stay to see exactly what I mean).
+We loved the comfy bed, not to mention the old-fashioned safe, cool filament lamps and Nespresso machine.
+The complimentary biscuits and bottled water were very much appreciated and the humorous tongue-in-cheek guide to the room raised a few smiles, too.

-The room also had a flatscreen TV, retro radio and access to free WiFi – and we were spoilt for choice when it came to reading material, thanks to the cunningly-stored antique books above the bed.
-Who needs headboards?!
+The room also had a flatscreen TV, retro radio and free WiFi – and we were spoilt for choice when it came to reading material, thanks to the cunningly-stored antique books above the bed.
 Even the stylish bathroom was a treat with fluffy white towels, a punchy rainforest shower and luxurious Tyneham toiletries.
 A huge driftwood mirror gave a nod to Harwich’s maritime history, too.

 If it’s off-lead action you’re after, head to Dovercourt Bay.
 It is a short walk from the Old Town and has a fantastic sandy beach.
 Dogs are only allowed on the beach out of season but even if you visit during the summer months, you can still enjoy a stroll along the prom.
 Watch out for the ferries, giant container ships and cruise liners sailing silently in and out of Harwich International Port.

-GET ON THE DOG AND BONE: Rooms at The Alma Inn start from £75 per night, including breakfast.
+Rooms start from £75 per night, including breakfast.
 Look out for the fantastic special offers – you can sometimes enjoy a night’s stay with breakfast and a £50 bar tab for just £100.
-For more information or to book, click here or call 01255 318681.
+For more information or to book, visit The Alma Inn website or call 01255 318681.